nrwl/nx/docs/getting-started/nx-and-cli.md

 }
 ```

 Finally, you can run `ng serve backend` and `ng serve frontend`.
-There is a lot more to full-stack development in Nx, which we will cover the the guides.
+There is a lot more to full-stack development in Nx, which you can read about [here](../fundamentals/full-stack).

 ## Use effective development practices pioneered at Google